Topics Map > Human Resource System (HRS) > Benefits Administration

 3. Press Save

-Note: If the employee has Medicare and if the HDHP/HSA plans are still elected in HRS beyond 30 days of a qualifying event or date of hire, the UWSS Core Benefits Team will remove the HDHP and HSA elections due to the employee being enrolled in Medicare and in HDHP/HSA.
+Note: If the employee has Medicare and if the HDHP/HSA plans are still elected in HRS beyond 30 days of a qualifying event or date of hire, the UWSS CSSD Benefits Team will remove the HDHP and HSA elections due to the employee being enrolled in Medicare and in HDHP/HSA.
 The Benefit Administrator will receive a communication if this occurs.

 8. Please mark employee as Completed on the WED once changes have been made.